-The Central Indiana Chapter sponsors two student chapters: one at Ball State University in Muncie, and the very first NECA Student Chapter, at Purdue University in West Lafayette.
+The Central Indiana Chapter sponsors four student chapters: Ball State University in Muncie, Ivy Tech Community College in Indianapolis, Indiana State University in Terre Haute, and the very first NECA Student Chapter, at Purdue University in West Lafayette.

 The first NECA student chapter in country was established at Purdue University in 1996.
 There are now 33 student chapters across the U.S. and Canada.